jpeaton/jpeaton/README.md

 **Jeremiah Eaton**

-**Software Engineer/Web Designer in Training** -
+**Cybersecurity Professional in Training** -
 DePaul University

-Intro-Level Learner

 **About Me**

-👋 Hi , I'm **Jeremiah Eaton**, and I'm a Software Engineer in training at DePaul University.
+👋 Hi , I'm **Jeremiah Eaton**, and I'm a Cybersecurity Graduate Student at DePaul University.
+I graduated with a Liberal Arts degree for my Undergrad, providing me with strong problem solving and critical thinking skills.
 I'm originally from Northwest Indiana but now reside in Chicago.
 I made a career shift to the tech industry after working as a technical recruiter for over a year.
-I'm still currently in my intro-level learning phase and have been doing a lot of intro courses to start understanding enough to create my own projects.
-I graduated with a Liberal Arts degree for my Undergrad, providing me with strong problem solving and critical thinking skills.
+I'm currently in my 2nd quarter of classes, and I'm learning about Data Structures and Computer Systems.
+While there's been a lot of new concepts and languages thrown at me, I love being able to adapt and see my progress.
 **Skills and Technologies I'm Learning🌱**

-- Python
+- Languages: Python (proficient), Java (proficient), C (Learning), HTML (familiar/Learning), CSS (familiar)

 - Discrete Mathematics

+- Data Structures / Computer Systems

 - Responsive Web Design

-- JavaScript
+- JavaScript (Learning)

 **Interests👀**

+- Cybersecurity Principles and Concepts

+- Offensive Security Principles

 - App Development